 This can come in especially handy for high interest rate auto loans and credit cards.
 If your payments to these creditors are already established with an allotment, keep it the same.

 If you signed a lease and then received your orders, the SCRA allows you to terminate a lease within 30 days of signing due to deployment.
-It also safeguards service members from evictions from properties with rent up to $2,932 a month.
+It also safeguards service members from evictions from properties with rent up to a certain amount.
+For 2017 that number is $3,584.99 per month but it adjusts for inflation each year.

 Getting rent to the landlord can be difficult in these situations and sometimes property managers aren’t very forgiving.
 If an eviction notice is issued, you can submit an SCRA request to the courts with proof that the inability to pay is due to deployment.

 In the unlimited data and texting world we live in, a cell phone bill can be a huge drain on a deployment budget.
-The average phone bill is $60 per month.
+The average American pays around $1,000 on cell phone service each year.
 Many companies have clauses built into their service contracts that allow service members to simply suspend service for the duration of their deployment and reactivate upon returning home

 If for some reason you run into resistance, the SCRA is there to help.